Create actions

 Caution

-• Java codes can't be written directly on the console.
+• Java codes cannot be written directly on the console.
 They must be compiled and uploaded as a JAR file.

-These are composition examples of source code by language for an action that receives parameter Params, and returns the Name and Place strings if they exist in Params or returns World and Ncloud if they don't exist.
-See them when you write your source code.
+There are language-specific code examples of an action that receives the parameter Params and returns the corresponding strings if Name and Place exist in Params, or returns World and Ncloud if they do not.
+Use this as a reference when writing the source code.

 Note